SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/docs/README.md

 For a hospital already running 298 critical items, a delayed primary vendor is a systemic risk, not just an operational inconvenience.
-This paper gives Inventra Health the conceptual grounding to recommend backup sourcing strategies, capacity reservation, and risk tiering — moving recommendations from reactive to strategic.
+This paper gives Inventra Health the conceptual grounding to recommend backup sourcing strategies, capacity reservation, and risk tiering, moving recommendations from reactive to strategic.

 **Citation (APA 7th):**